rawheel/FLASK-Resume-Python/README.md

 # FLASK-website-Python
-It is the first website i developed using FLASK python bootstrap,HTML,CSS and jAvascript.
+It is the first website i developed using FLASK python bootstrap,HTML,CSS and javascript.